tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Auto updating (once a month)**
   If `Enable`, geolocation databases will be downloaded automatically by WordPress cron job.

+* **Download database**
+  Fetch all the databases from their server if those are updated.

 = Record settings =

 * **Record validation statistics**